 Travel by bus between London, United Kingdom and Dublin, Ireland is: Partially open.

 International entry is allowed for: Entry is partially open for citizens and permanent residents of United Kingdom

 The government of Ireland has imposed these measures to reduce the spread of COVID-19:

-The restriction level for your return bus to London, United Kingdom from Dublin is: Fully open.
+The current restriction level for your return trip by bus from Dublin to London is: Partially open

-International entry is allowed for: Entry is fully open for citizens and permanent residents of Ireland
+Reentry to United Kingdom is allowed for: Entry is partially open for citizens and permanent residents of Ireland

 The government of United Kingdom has imposed these measures to reduce the spread of COVID-19:

-Last checked on 9/22/21.
-Remember to check the latest COVID-19 travel safety regulations for your bus to London from Dublin closer to your date of departure here here.
+Last checked on 1/26/22.
+We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your bus to London from Dublin here.

-Omio customers who travel this route most frequently depart from London Victoria and arrive in Dublin, Merrion Square.
+When traveling this route, Omio customers are departing most frequently from London Victoria and arriving in Dublin, Merrion Square.

 Here are some other resources that might have the information you need